Skip to content

 Short answers, pulled from the story.

-When did the Bretton Woods system begin and where was it signed?
+What was the Bretton Woods system and when was it created?